Rushdygithub/UserLoginSystem/README.md

 # UserLoginSystem
 This is a user login and registration authentication system.
-Tech stack is Node, ExpressJs
+The tech stack is Node, ExpressJs